hackolade/docs/Studio/Bitbucket.md

 &nbsp;

-applies to repositories on bitbucket.org as well as Bitbucket Server.
+applies to repositories on bitbucket.org as well as Bitbucket Server, but only&nbsp; if you use the hub workflow features to [submit for review](<Submitforreview.md>) or [review change requests](<Reviewchangerequests.md>).